lhazlewood/scms/README.md

 As you can infer from `config.scms.groovy`, you can have multiple templates: for any file matching a particular pattern, you can apply a specific template for that file.
 Patterns are matched based on a 'first match wins' policy, so more specific patterns should be defined before more general patterns.
 If a file in the source directory tree does not match a pattern in `config.scms.groovy`, it is simply copied to the destination directory unchanged.
+Any file that you don't want copied to the destination directory should have a path that matches one of the String patterns in the `excludes` array.

 All that is left now is to learn a little bit of the [Velocity Template Language](http://velocity.apache.org/engine/devel/user-guide.html#Velocity_Template_Language_VTL:_An_Introduction) so you can write as many `.vtl` Velocity templates as you want to customize the rendered output (look and feel) of your